turnitin/perl-coding-exercise/README.md

 application we'll check out your git repository and run `docker-compose up` and expect it to run.

-Noe that your solution does not have use either Postgres or Redis to store its state -- we'll restart your service every time we check its output.
-But if you'd like to use a persistent store for state you should use one of those two.
+Note that your solution does not have to use either Postgres or Redis to store its state -- we'll restart your service every time we check its output.
+If you'd like to use a persistent store for state you should use one of those two.

 If you use CPAN modules, you should use a `cpanfile` to declare them.
-There is a starter `cpanfile` in this directory, and the `Dockerfile` uses `cpanm` to install the modules listed in that file.
-When we run `docker-compose build` the container for your service will be built and ready to go.
+There is a starter [`cpanfile`](app/cpanfile) in the `app` directory, and the `Dockerfile` uses `cpanm` to install the modules listed in that file.
+When we run `docker-compose up --build` the container for your service will be built and ready to go.

+If you use postgres database, there is a starter [`app.sql`](sql/app.sql) file in the `sql` directory Modify this to set up your desired database schema.
+To recreate the database you will need to reload and refresh the docker volumes with `docker-compose up -V`

+There is a redis cache, if you do use it, you can wipe / recreate the cache, to do so reload similarly to the DB schema with `docker-compose up -V`.

+If you need to change the command that is used at start up (currently `CMD [ "perl", "app.pl" ]`), change the `CMD` that is used by the [`Dockerfile`](Dockerfile).

+The example hello world app in this repo uses `Mojolicious`, please feel free to use whatever framework / approach you like.
+The example is also in a single `.pl` file, please feel free to restructure the application to whatever structure you feel is appropriate.

 __5.__ Testing